The 14 best Florida beaches for families (updated for 2025)

 The water is calm at Florida’s Crandon Park Beach thanks to an offshore sandbar (Photo: Greater Miami CVB)

-A two-mile stretch of soft white sand in Key Biscayne, family-friendly Crandon Beach consistently earns praise for its beauty and calm waters thanks to an offshore sandbar.
+A two-mile stretch of soft white sand in Key Biscayne, family-friendly Crandon Park Beach consistently earns praise for its beauty and calm waters thanks to an offshore sandbar.
 (Lifeguards are on hand just in case, of course.)
 The beach offers plenty of parking and a wide range of amenities that put it among the best family beaches in Florida, including concession stands, picnic areas with grills, cabana rentals, beach wheelchairs, and kiteboard equipment rentals and lessons.
+There’s a whole lot to explore here beyond the beach, too, like the Crandon Park Amusement Center with its restored carousel and outdoor roller rink.

-Where to Stay Near Crandon Park Beach, Florida
+Where to stay near Crandon Park Beach, Florida

-8. Clam Pass Park Beach
+9. Clam Pass Park Beach

 Naples, Florida